 (Surah Al-A’raf, 7:55)

 Bear in mind that we must not pray for something that is forbidden religiously.
-There are times when we may even persist to ask for something in desperation without considering its consequences or whether it is good or bad.
-There is much that we can learn from the humility and invocation of Prophet Nuh a.s.
+There are times when we may even persist in asking for something in desperation without considering its consequences or whether it is good or bad.
+We can learn much from the humility of Prophet Nuh a.s.
+Let us reflect on his invocation in the following verse:

 رَبِّ إِنِّىٓ أَعُوذُ بِكَ أَنْ أَسْـَٔلَكَ مَا لَيْسَ لِى بِهِۦ عِلْمٌ ۖ وَإِلَّا تَغْفِرْ لِى وَتَرْحَمْنِىٓ أَكُن مِّنَ ٱلْخَـٰسِرِينَ